ciromacedo/aboutme/README.md

 #### DevOps and Cloud
 - [Ansible](https://www.ansible.com/), [Docker](https://www.docker.com/), [Kubernetes](https://kubernetes.io/)
 #### Languages
+- Java
+- Go
+- C
-- Java, Go, C, Python
+- Python
+#### Databases
+- PostgreSQL
+- MySQL
+- MongoDB
+- Oracle
 #### Other Frameworks / Technologies
-- AngularJS, React, Hibernate, Spring, PostgreSQL, Oracle, MongoDB, Web Development (HTML, Java Script, CSS)
+- AngularJS, React, Hibernate, Spring, Web Development (HTML, Java Script, CSS), Apache Flex

+## Projects
+- <b>[SUGEP](https://sugep.ifg.edu.br/eventos/#/)</b> - SUGEP is unified management system of research and event, developed and maintained since 2013 for the Federal Institute of Education, Science, and Technology of the State of Goiás (IFG).
+The system is responsible for managing events and managing scientific initiation projects, controlling the entire flow of activities such as: registration, issuance of certificates, logistics management, messaging, etc.